Standards for Management of Institutional Data

 - Overview documentation for databases, files, and groups of files that include institutional data must also be provided, and must include information about data structure and update-cycles necessary for the accurate interpretation of the data.

-- Data integrity, validation, and correction:
+- Data collection, quality, integrity, validation, and correction:

 - Applications that capture and update institutional data must incorporate edit and validation checks to assure the accuracy and integrity (consistency) of the data.